Nithyanandhy/British-Jobs-Dashboard/README.md

 - Interactive visualizations for Top 5 Sub Industries with percentage of job change.
 - Comparison of Jobs in 2011 and 2014 per city.
 - Industries With Less Jobs in employment statistics in 2011.
-- Highlight Cities with total job change.
+- Highlight Cities with total job change.</ul>

 Here are the link and example of the data visualization dashboard included: